 The maximum grant is more for larger households.
 The amount you get is based on your household’s net countable income.

-As part of the federal response to COVID-19, SNAP households who do not already receive the maximum grant receive emergency SNAP allotments in addition to their regular monthly benefit.
+As part of the federal response to COVID-19, ALL SNAP households will get emergency SNAP allotments in addition to their regular monthly benefit.

 These emergency allotments will continue as long as there is both a federal and a state public health emergency declaration.

 How do I apply for SNAP?